AndreaBarghigiani/vsrails/README.md

 Always remember that **this is a work in progress** my scope with this is to create a bash script or something that you can use via terminal to configure the environment of your dreams without the hassle of installing everything on your machine.

-Even this readmi is a WIP and I hope to update it with more details in the (hopefully not far) future.
+Even this readme is a WIP and I hope to update it with more details in the (hopefully not far) future.